This week we’re going to explore the 5 common mistakes that you need to avoid when you are actively job hunting. And how to avoid them.

 Today we are going to start by looking at how clear you are about your skills and strengths.

-How lack of clarity will damage your job hunt
+How lack of clarity messes up a successful job search

 One of the most common reasons that women come to me to fast track their job hunt, it’s because they lack clarity about their own skills and strengths.

 That sounds daft doesn’t it.
 How can you not know what you’re good at?

 Yet somehow, when I ask women to list their skills and strengths, they really struggle.